This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Sarah and her family have both struggled with finding appropriate support and access to treatment and services, spending hours researching to try and work out what was wrong.

 Sarah struggled with the stigma and the lack of recognition of her condition.
 “People did not believe that I was in pain.
 I was told it was probably in my head”.
-Eventually her search led Sarah and her family to the Randwick Children’s Hospital in Sydney.
+Eventually, her search led Sarah and her family to the Randwick Children’s Hospital in Sydney.

 This is where Sarah’s journey to recovery began.
-Combining the expertise of several different health professionals under the guidance of an experienced pain specialist, Sarah was given a wholistic treatment plan based on multidisciplinary care.
+Combining the expertise of several different health professionals under the guidance of an experienced pain specialist, Sarah was given a holistic treatment plan based on multidisciplinary care.
 Her fear started to fade as she learned more about her condition.

 Sarah eventually got back on her feet after a lot of rehabilitation.
 Now Sarah has the tools to manage her pain without the need for a specialist.